 To accomplish its vision, GM adopted Autodesk’s generative design technology, which radically transformed how it designs and makes parts.
 This process allows the company’s engineers to set parameters for better designs—such as how parts connect to each other and the maximum loads they need to withstand—and rapidly test out better solutions.

-At GM’s Tech Center in Warren, Michigan, generative design helped engineers reimagine the humble seat bracket, creating a part that is 40 percent lighter, is 20 percent stronger, and comprises a single component instead of eight pieces.
+At GM’s Tech Center in Warren, MI, generative design helped engineers reimagine the humble seat bracket, creating a part that is 40% lighter, is 20% stronger, and comprises a single component instead of eight pieces.
 This means less weight; fewer part suppliers; less complexity; less work; and, ultimately, a car with improved fuel efficiency and a smaller footprint.

-For GM, rethinking automation is not just about the incremental improvement of a single part or achieving efficiencies by making some parts redundant.
+For GM, rethinking the future of automation is not just about the incremental improvement of a single part or achieving efficiencies by making some parts redundant.
 It’s about taking an exponential leap—changing its processes, vehicles, supply chain, and entire ecosystem.